avlakh/avlakh/README.md

 # Hey there 👋, I'm Artem
-## A passionate beginner looking to develop his web development skills
+## Product Manager passionate in front-end technologies

 On a normal day, you'll find me:
 - ☕ enjoying morning coffee